 Whether you are building a website for yourself or for a client, you have probably run into WordPress.
 WordPress is a free and open source content management solution that can be used to build websites with a wide variety of features, from a simple blog to a complex online store and everything in between.
 WordPress has long been one of the favorites of website builders, not only due to its ease of use and adaptability to your needs, but also for its large and supportive community.
 This community regularly meets at WordCamps to share knowledge, make new friends, and volunteer to work on the WordPress project.

 One relatively new feature of WordPress is the ability to create a Privacy Policy using WordPress’ Privacy Policy template.
-WordPress’ team of volunteers that has created this template is full of wonderful and knowledgeable individuals.
+The WordPress’ team of volunteers that has created this template is full of wonderful and knowledgeable individuals.
 The template is meant to raise awareness of the requirement for websites to have a Privacy Policy and it does a phenomenal job at raising such awareness.
 However, how does the template stack up to actual privacy law requirements?
 Keep reading to learn more about WordPress’ Privacy Policy solution, whether it actually complies with privacy laws that can apply to you, and whether using it can subject you to privacy-related fines and lawsuits.

-To access the WordPress Privacy Policy template, log in to your admin dashboard, click “settings”, select “privacy”, and click “create new page.”
+To access the WordPress Privacy Policy template, log in to your WordPress admin dashboard, click “settings”, select “privacy”, and click “create new page.”
 The first and perhaps most important issue with the template is that it does not help you determine what privacy laws apply to you, nor does the template state what privacy laws it helps you to comply with.
 There are several privacy laws in the United States and the rest of the world that may require your website to have a Privacy Policy.
 Each of these privacy laws has very specific requirements as to what a Privacy Policy needs to contain.
 As with any compliance effort, the first step is to determine what laws actually apply, and then a Privacy Policy is created to ensure that the disclosure requirements of these laws are met.

 As WordPress’ Privacy Policy template does not help you determine what privacy laws apply to you, nor what privacy laws the template attempts to comply with, it is up to you to determine: